StefanoIncardone/kaylang/docs/SYNTAX.md

 ## Printing to screen

-integer expressions can be printed using the `print` keyword
+- integer expressions can be printed using the `print` keyword
+- integer numbers can be printed as character using the `print_char` keyword